OmarAz01/LibraryManagementApp/README.md

 # LibraryManagementApp

-A windows application built using Java, MySQL, and SceneBuilder.
+A windows application built using Java, JavaFX, and MySQL.
 The applicaiton is designed to do all librarian tasks such as handling user data, storing records, keeping track of catalog, and more.

 ## The different accounts
 1- Member